aaronsang/ai-engineer-mastery-playground/README.md

 # Mastery Collection - Books, Guided Projects, Tutorials, etc.

 Welcome!
-This is what I'm deeming as my mastery collection: learning material I've consumed to support my mission of becoming a Data Scientist and one day an AI Engineer.
+This is my collection of Python, Machine Learning, and Deep Learning projects I've completed from either following a book, or an online resource as a means of aiding my learning.

 Thank you!